qsoulior/auth-server/README.md

 ### 🐳 Docker
 Create [configuration](https://github.com/qsoulior/auth-server#%EF%B8%8F-configuration) file and specify its path instead of `<config_file>` in the following commands.

+Private and public keys are generated using the `ECDSA` algorithm when the image is built.
+There is no effect of changing `KEY_PRIVATE` and `KEY_PUBLIC`.

 `POSTGRES_URI` must be set to URI of running PostgreSQL database.
 ```
 docker build -t auth-server .
 docker run --env-file <config_file> auth-server
 ```
 ### 🐙 Docker Compose
+As when running using [Docker](https://github.com/qsoulior/auth-server#-docker), private and public keys are generated when the image is built.

 #### For development
 Compose uses `configs/docker.dev.env` to configure web server for development.
 It also runs database server and applies migrations.